BioAdvance

 Venture Round in 2017

-CytoVas LLC is a life science company based in Philadelphia, Pennsylvania, that specializes in developing an innovative informatics platform, CLOUD CYTOMICS.
-This platform is designed to analyze flow cytometry data, providing clinicians and drug developers with actionable insights on novel cellular markers related to disease progression and individual treatment responses.
-By automating data collection and interpretation, CLOUD CYTOMICS enables rapid identification of cellular biomarkers, facilitating critical decision-making in the development of targeted therapies.
-The technology is applicable across various therapeutic areas, including cardiovascular disease, type 2 diabetes, Alzheimer’s, and more.
-Founded by experts in computational biology and flow cytometry from the University of Pennsylvania, CytoVas is supported by significant investments from organizations such as the American Heart Association and the National Institutes of Health, as well as a partnership with Becton Dickinson Biosciences.
-The company continues to explore the potential of its platform in diverse medical research fields.
+CytoVas LLC is a life science company based in Philadelphia, Pennsylvania, that specializes in developing an innovative informatics platform called CLOUD CYTOMICS.
+This platform is designed to analyze flow cytometry data, providing clinicians and drug developers with actionable insights into novel cellular markers related to disease progression and individual treatment responses.
+CLOUD CYTOMICS automates the collection, mining, and modeling of data, facilitating the rapid identification and interpretation of cellular biomarkers.
+The technology is applicable across various therapeutic areas and disease states, including cardiovascular disease, type 2 diabetes, and Alzheimer's, and supports all stages of drug development.
+Founded in 2010 by experts in computational biology and flow cytometry, CytoVas is supported by significant investments from reputable organizations and maintains partnerships with leading entities in the field.

 Palvella Therapeutics